marceloboeira/certifications/solutions-architect-associate/topics/30_QUESTIONS.md

 * [x] A scalable solution will decrease in cost at scale.
 > Scalable has to take operational cost into account, otherwise everything is scalable. e.g.: if you double your traffic you should not have more than double the cost, it must be min. linearly, but it should decrease at scale.

-### Availability
+### Availability/Fault-Tolerance

-A Multi-AZ RDS deployment will automatically fail-over as a result of which two of the following?
+1) A Multi-AZ RDS deployment will automatically fail-over as a result of which two of the following?
 (Choose 2)
 * [ ] A region-wide loss of service
 * [ ] Loss of availability in standby Availability Zone
 * [x] Loss of availability in primary Availability Zone
 * [x] Loss of network connectivity to the Primary
 > Only "primary" related events react with fail-over.

+2) Four servers are used in order to optimally run an application under normal and heavy operations.
+What architecture layout ensures high availability and cost efficiency if an Availability Zone has a failure?
+* [ ] Deploy eight servers evenly across two Availability Zones
+* [ ] Deploy eight servers to a single Availability Zone
+* [x] Deploy four servers evenly across two Availability Zone
+* [ ] Deploy four servers to a single Availability Zone
+> 8 Servers across 2 AZs - This would not be cost-efficient because it is not necessary to have this much computing power.
+Remember, high availability means that a system is available but might have performance degradation.
+> 4 servers across 2 AZs - If one AZ has a failure, then there are still two servers that can respond to requests.
+This would be cost-efficient because you are not spending on more compute than necessary.
+It would be highly available because the application can still function but with performance degradation.

 ### Security